ItsOyondi/Word-cloud-builder/README.md

 Test that I can make changes. (from Dr. A)

 Future ideas:
-* Less overlap between words
 * Word clouds for text ratings with 1-5 scale
-* Search for individual word(s) in Word Cloud -> show frequency or only color that word